 - Not required: For many tech company engineering roles, especially in software, data, and systems engineering

-P.Eng licensing typically requires: an accredited engineering degree (or assessed equivalent), 4 years of supervised engineering experience (at least 1 year in Canada for most provinces), passing the National Professional Practice Exam (NPPE), and good character references.
-The process takes 1–3 years after arrival in Canada.
+P.Eng licensing typically requires: an accredited engineering degree (or assessed equivalent), several years of supervised engineering experience (traditionally around 4 years, often including some Canadian experience, though a number of provinces have lowered or adjusted this in recent years), passing the National Professional Practice Exam (NPPE), and good character references.
+The process generally takes a year or more after arrival in Canada.
+Experience requirements, exams, and timelines vary by province, so verify the current requirements with the relevant provincial engineering regulator.

 Global Talent Stream